Acts 17:22-34 · Acts · Updated April 25, 2026

 Summary

-Paul begins his speech by noting the Athenians' religiosity and mentions an altar he found inscribed with "TO THE UNKNOWN GOD" (17:23).
+Paul begins by noting the Athenians' religiosity and mentions an altar inscribed with "TO THE UNKNOWN GOD" (17:23).
 He uses this as a starting point to declare the God he serves, who created the world and does not dwell in man-made temples (17:24).
 Paul explains that God gives life to all and does not require human service, emphasizing that God is close to everyone (17:25-27).
 He cites their own poets, affirming that all people are God's offspring (17:28).
 Paul argues that, as God's offspring, they should not think of the divine as an idol made of gold or stone (17:29).
 He calls for repentance, stating that God will judge the world through a man he has appointed, providing proof by raising him from the dead (17:30-31).

 The speech concludes with mixed reactions from the audience.
 Some mock the idea of resurrection, while others express interest in hearing more (17:32).
 Paul then departs from the gathering (17:33).
 However, the passage notes that a few individuals, including Dionysius the Areopagite and a woman named Damaris, believe and join Paul (17:34).
-The passage highlights the varied responses to Paul's message, establishing that while some were skeptical, others were convinced and became followers.
+The passage shows the varied responses to Paul's message, establishing that while some were skeptical, others were convinced and became followers.
+Paul's Areopagus speech in Acts 17:22-34 establishes a key theological point about the nature of God and His relationship with humanity.
+The passage presents God's transcendence over human-made idols and His closeness to all people.
+Paul addresses the Athenians' religious practices, using their altar to an "unknown god" as a bridge to introduce the God who created everything and does not reside in temples made by human hands (17:23-24).
+This speech matters because it challenges the prevailing Greek notions of deity and idolatry, presenting a God who is both creator and sustainer, requiring neither temples nor human service (17:25).
+The speech's conclusion, with mixed reactions from the audience, shows the varied responses to this radical theological claim.
+Some are skeptical, while others are intrigued or convinced, showing the diverse impact of Paul's message.

 Chiastic structure